Remember the ice-bucket challenge of 2014?

 It makes you happy

 Ice-cream is scientifically proven, by neuroscientists at the Institute of Psychiatry in London, to make people happy, stimulating the orbitofrontal cortex (or ‘enjoyment bit’) of the brain.
 It is veering a little off track, but if ice-cream can make you happy, then we’ll wager ice-water can too.

 Or you could just have an ice-cream, obviously.

 Cold water eases pain

 Adrenaline not only makes you feel more alive, it makes you feel more pain-free by cleverly distracting our brain from niggling aches.
-The effect can last longer-term too: rugby players sit in ice baths after matches; the cold water reduces blood flow to the muscles before taking then out of the ice allows them to fills back up with new, less lactic acid-filled blood.
+The effect can last longer-term too: sportsmen and women sit in ice baths after matches; the cold water reduces blood flow to the muscles before taking then out of the ice allows them to fills back up with new, less lactic acid-filled blood.

 Cold water boosts your immune system…

 A few years ago, a German study revealed people who showered for two minutes in cold water developed fewer colds than those who took a hot shower.
 Why?
 Because the mild stress makes your immune system think it should be doing something and gives it a mini ‘workout’.

 This theory is backed up by Czech scientists who discovered that those who immersed themselves in cold water three times a week had a much higher level of white blood cells (the ones that fight infection) than those who didn’t.

 …and your sex life